 “Are”.
 Not!
 I’ve got the proof.
 There are tens of thousands of people cycling with their kids every day.

-“I don’t believe you you” Take a look at these fabulous pictures.
+“I don’t believe you you” Take a look at this fabulous picture.

-“You’ve obviously been cycling in Holland – look a cargo bike with no helmets on a segregated cycle path!”
+“You’ve obviously been cycling in Holland – look a cargo bike with no helmets on a segregated cycle path, with bikes with bike seats in the background!”

 Quite right, I was lucky enough to spend time in Amsterdam and Groningen with Chris and my boys over the Easter holiday, where we rented bikes.
 And I’ve realised that it’s not inherently weird to cycle with your kids.
 What a feeling of relief!